cabello/selector/README.md

 Selector turns the horrible code above into this:

     $photoSelector = Selector($photo);
     $username      = $photoSelector->getOne('owner.username', 'anonymous');

-You never have to worry again about checking if the `StdClass` have the properties you need, and as a plus you receive several ways of retrieving the info you need.
+You never have to worry again about checking if the `StdClass` have the properties you need, and as a plus you receive several ways of retrieving data.

 Features
 --------